 Boxers as a breed have a few health concerns that we work very diligently to breed away from.
 The most major of these diseases are the two cardiac diseases.
 Following those we have medium to minor diseases or illnesses which we also screen for:

 Degenerative Myelopathy (DM) Affects aging dogs in the form of deteriorating nervous function in the hind end.
-We use a DNA test to screen for the genes that make a dog suceptible to this disease and research pedigrees to look for dogs that actually developed the disease, breeding away from the genes.
+We use a DNA test to screen for the genes that make a dog susceptible to this disease and research pedigrees to look for dogs that actually developed the disease, breeding away from the genes.

-Canine Thyroglobulin Autoantibodies (TgAA) This is the presence of thyroid anti-bodies that *may* indicate future autoimmune problems including but not limited to some cancers and allergies.
+Canine Thyroglobulin Autoantibodies (TgAA) This is the presence of thyroid anti-bodies that may indicate future autoimmune problems including but not limited to some cancers and allergies.
 We use this to measure thyroid health and to steer our breeding decisions towards strong thyroids.
 Historically, this is not a boxer problem and is considered optional by many breeders.
 For deceased stud dogs, we rely on pedigree research looking for allergies, cancer, and any auto-immune problems.